bpowers/sd.js/README.md

 Building
 --------

-GNU Make, node.js and npm are required to build `sd.js`, as are some standard unix utilities.
-Windows is not supported as a development platform (patches welcome).
-Once those are installed on your system, you can simply run `make` to build the library for node and the browser:
+GNU Make, node.js and yarn are required to build `sd.js`, as are some standard unix utilities.
+The build should work on Windows with yarn.
+Once those are installed on your system, you can simply run `make` (which simply ensures `yarn install` has run and wraps `yarn build`) to build the library for node and the browser:

 ```
 [bpowers@vyse sd.js]$ make
-  TS    build-rt
-  RT    src/runtime.ts
-  TS    lib
-  TS    build
+  YARN
+yarn install v1.1.0
+[1/5] Validating package.json...
+[2/5] Resolving packages...
+success Already up-to-date.
+Done in 0.36s.
+  YARN  sd.js
+yarn run v1.1.0
+$ npm-run-all build:pre build:runtime0 build:runtime1 -p build:lib build:build -s build:browser

+build/sd.js → sd.js...
-  R.JS  sd.js
+created sd.js in 1.6s
-  R.JS  sd.min.js
+Done in 7.35s.
 ```

 Run `make test` to run unit tests, and `make rtest` to run regression